DavidGregory084/vertices/README.md

 The naming strategy follows that of [Monix](https://monix.io).
 The new methods which return `Task` are suffixed with the letter `L`, which indicates that underlying task is not executed right away (in other words that it is "lazy").

+Since it's not possible to decorate a Java class with new static methods, replacements for static methods reside within a companion object named after the original class with `Functions` appended to the end.
+For example, `io.vertx.core.Vertx.clusteredVertx` has a matching `vertices.core.VertxFunctions.clusteredVertxL`function.

 ### Example

 The Vert.x library provides a `SharedData` object in which we can store and retrieve named `AsyncMap` objects.